leanderthiele/voxelize/README.md

    ```shell
    cmake ../pytorch > log.txt
    ```
-9. Open the generated files `log.txt` and `CMakeCache.txt`.
+9. Inspect the generated files `log.txt` and `CMakeCache.txt`.
 In particular, search for
    * `CUDNN`
    * `CUDA`
    * `GLIBCXX_USE_CXX11_ABI`

    and check that everything looks reasonable.
    Other things to look out for are, for example, that the MKL path was identified correctly, the correct GCC and NVCC versions were found, etc.